slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 "Startups don’t die when they run out of cash, they die when the founders run out of energy."
 -- Naval Ravikant*

-> *"Don't find customers for your products.
+> *"Don’t find customers for your products.
 Find products for your customers."
 -- Seth Godin*

 > *"Constantly think how you can do things better." (...)
-"If things aren't failing you're not innovating enough." (...)
+"If things aren’t failing you’re not innovating enough." (...)
 "Great companies are built on great products." (...)
 "Any product that needs a manual is broken." (...)
 "Pursue what you are passionate about." (...)
-"It's important to like your coworkers."
+"It’s important to like your coworkers."
 -- Elon Musk*

 First try to sell it.
 Than build it.